ujr/guides/drafts/Generalities.md

 ## Licensing

-- always have a LICENSE file at the root level of your codebase, set copyright year and copyright owner as appropriate
+- always have a LICENSE file at the root level of your codebase
+- set copyright year and copyright owner as appropriate
 - follow your employer's requirements and guidelines
 - do not add a license at the start of each source file
-- for maximum reusability, choose a permissive open-source license such as MIT or BSD or Apache
+- for maximum reusability, choose a permissive open-source license (MIT or BSD or Apache) or release your software into the public domain (use The Unlicense).

-TODO refer to appendix or sep doc about Copyright and Licensing

 ## Rationale